 People not only love guarantees, but as I said earlier, in today's competitive marketplace you need to stand out like a sore thumb.
 And a good way to do this is by offering a guarantee in one form or another so that, when placed side-by-side with a competitor, you will be the one who's chosen.

-As a matter of fact, guarantees help to reduce returns.
+As a matter of fact, guarantees also help to reduce returns.
 Why?
 They are often perceived as an expression of confidence in the product or service.
-With scams, schemes and snake oils rampant, people have a tendency to forgive far more easily businesses that are credible, have greater customer service and have shown, through guarantees, to believe in their products.
+With scams, schemes, and snake oils rampant, people have a tendency to forgive far more easily businesses that are credible, have greater customer service, and have shown, through guarantees, to believe in their products.

 First, does your product or service provide a result that is quantifiable and measurable?
 Second, can your product or service be easily replaced or exchanged?
 And third, do you offer additional products or services outside your core portfolio that you can provide in order to satisfy your client?

-If you're not prepared to give a full-money back guarantee, you might want to consider an indirect guarantee — such as by adding or subtracting something instead, something different that appeals to your clients.
-Here's an example.
+If you're not prepared to give a full money-back guarantee, you might want to consider an indirect guarantee — such as by adding or subtracting something instead, something different that appeals to your clients.

 You may be a marketing consultant compensated on a percentage of the client's sales (also called “contingency consulting”).
 It's really a guarantee in itself.
-But as a name for your guarantee, you may want to call it the “Risk Reverser.”
+But as a name for your guarantee, you may want to call it the “Make-Money-Or-I-Don't Guarantee.”
 You might give a bonus product or service free of charge as a way to thank your client for their business.
 In this case, don't just offer it as a standard part of your package.
-Market it in the form of a guarantee.
+Market it in the form of a guarantee, too.

 For instance, if you are a project management consultant in the computer field, you could add a bonus-training seminar to be conducted after your consulting contract is completed in order to guarantee that people maintain your work effectively after you're gone.
-As a result, you can call it the “After-Project Assurance” guarantee or the “Perfect Project Pledge.”
+As a result, you can call it the “After-Project Assurance Plan” or the “Perfect Project Preservation Pledge.”

 In essence, the idea is to guarantee that which is a generally assumed part of your business.
 If the prospect perceives that doing business with you has some added value, even if that which you offer is identical to your competition or included in a total package, you will be able to destroy your competition!